jasonamyers/jasonamyers.github.com/_posts/2014-08-22-node-bluebird-testing.md

 Now I knew I needed to use a deepEqual to get the test to pass; however, I still didn't wanna have to wait 2 seconds per test for my test to get marked as a failure.
-Enter Mocha's done function which tells mocha that the test is complete.
+Enter Mocha's done function which tells Mocha that the test is complete.
 It needs to be called after the assertion, and in the error handler in order to work properly.
 Here is the updated test.